GENERAL SCOTT BOUDIN PAGEANT INFO

 15) When is the deadline to register for the Scott Boudin Festival Pageant and NOT pay a late fee?

-To avoid paying a late fee, you MUST pre-register and pay online at at https://scottboudinfestival.com/pageant-payment/ by 5:00 p.m. on the Thursday before the pageant.
+Miss Contestants may not register past the deadline on the registration form, which is typically nine (9) days before the pageant.
+To avoid paying a late fee, you Children's, Deb, Junior, and Teen contestants MUST pre-register and pay online by 5:00 p.m. on the Thursday before the pageant.

 16) Can I register for the pageant on pageant day?

 Yes.
-Entries will be accepted at the Registration Table on pageant day.
-However, pageant day entries MUST pay the $25.00 late fee at the door and MUST pay all registration and late fees in cash.
+Children, Deb, and Junior entries will be accepted late and at the Registration Table on pageant day.
+However, late entries submitted after the deadline or on pageant day MUST pay the $50.00 late fee, as well as a registration fee.
+All fees paid at the door MUST be paid in CASH ONLY

 Please leave the "Contestant #" section of the Bio blank.
 Our Scott Boudin Pageant Staff will insert your Contestant # based on the order in which you register.